winitzki/scall/tutorial/programming_dhall.md

 let TreeText = ∀(r : Type) → (Text → r) → (r → r → r) → r
 ```

-These examples show that any type constructor `F` defined via products (records) and co-products (union types) will give rise to a Church encoding that can be rewritten purely via curried functions, without using any records or union types.
+These examples show how any type constructor `F` defined via products (records) and co-products (union types) gives rise to a Church encoding that can be rewritten purely via curried functions, without using any records or union types.

 We will call that the **curried form** of the Church encoding.

 The curried form is more convenient for practical programming.
-But when we are looking for general properties of Church encodings, it is better to use the form `∀(r : Type) → (F r → r) → r`.
+But when we are studying general properties of Church encodings, it is better to use the form `∀(r : Type) → (F r → r) → r`.

+Historical note: The curried form of the Church encoding is known as the Boehm-Berarducci encoding.
+See the discussion by O. Kiselyov (https://okmij.org/ftp/tagless-final/course/Boehm-Berarducci.html) for more details.

 ## Working with Church-encoded data